Martin de Porres

-Life
+Lifestyle

-Martin was born in the city of Lima, Viceroyalty of Peru, on 9 December 1579.
+Martin was born in the city of Lima, Viceroyalty of Peru, Spanish Empire, on 9 December 1579.
 He was the illegitimate son of a Spanish nobleman, Don Juan de Porras y de la Peña, and Ana Velázquez, a freed slave of African and Native descent.
 He had a sister named Juana de Porres, born two years later in 1581.
 After the birth of his sister, the father abandoned the family.
 Ana Velázquez supported her children by taking in laundry.
-He grew up in poverty and, when his mother could not support him, Martin was sent to a primary school for two years, and then placed with a barber/surgeon to learn the medical arts.
-He spent hours of the night in prayer, a practice which increased as he grew older.
+Martin grew up in poverty and, when his mother could not support him, he was sent to a primary school for two years, and then placed with a barber surgeon as an apprentice.
+He spent hours of the night in prayer, a practice that increased as he grew older.

 Under Peruvian law, descendants of Africans and Native Americans were barred from becoming full members of religious orders.
 The only route open to Martin was to ask the Dominicans of Holy Rosary Priory in Lima to accept him as a "donado", a volunteer who performed menial tasks in the monastery in return for the privilege of wearing the habit and living with the religious community.
-At the age of 15 he asked for admission to the Dominican Convent of the Rosary in Lima and was received first as a servant boy, and as his duties grew he was promoted to almoner.
+At the age of 15, he asked for admission to the Dominican Convent of the Rosary in Lima and was received first as a servant boy, and as his duties grew he was promoted to almoner.

-Martin continued to practice his old trades of barbering and healing and was said to have performed many miraculous cures.
+Martin continued to practise his old trades of barbering and healing and was said to have performed many miraculous cures.
 He also took on kitchen work, laundry, and cleaning.
 After eight years at Holy Rosary, the prior Juan de Lorenzana decided to turn a blind eye to the law and permit Martin to take his vows as a member of the Third Order of Saint Dominic.
 Holy Rosary was home to 300 men, not all of whom accepted the decision of De Lorenzana: one of the novices called Martin a "mulatto dog", while one of the priests mocked him for being illegitimate and descended from slaves.

 When Martin was 24, he was allowed to profess religious vows as a Dominican lay brother in 1603.
 He is said to have several times refused this elevation in status, which may have come about due to his father's intervention, and he never became a priest.
 It is said that when his convent was in debt, he implored them: "I am only a poor mulatto, sell me."
 Martin was deeply attached to the Blessed Sacrament, and he was praying in front of it one night when the step of the altar he was kneeling on caught fire.
 Throughout all the confusion and chaos that followed, he remained where he was, unaware of what was happening around him.